 You are here

-The revitalization of DC’s historic Southwest Waterfront community has led to one of the city’s newest destinations for dining, shopping and entertainment – all on the water
+The revitalization of DC’s historic Southwest & The Wharf neighborhood has led to one of the city’s hottest destinations for dining, shopping and entertainment – all on the water.

 The Anthem solves the age-old problem prominent rockers and hot hip-hop stars face when performing in DC: What’s bigger than the legendary 9:30 Club but more intimate than an arena?
 The answer is the acoustically optimized, 6,000-seat concert hall operated by I.M.P. (of 9:30 Club fame).
 We urge you to find tickets early, as the venue’s first show, Foo Fighters, sold out in about three minutes.
 See who’s coming soon.